chancesmith/chance-smith-gatsby-blog/content/_drafts/self-sabotage/index.md

 tags:
 ---

-Our second son loves to listen to music
+Our second son loves to be funny.
+Bathroom jokes are a delight at the most undeisrable times.
+I've got a great appriatition for his humorous side, but the timing is challenging.

 How much self-sabotage do we do to ourselves?